eriksunsol/githubtools-chrome-extension/README.md

-# github-tools-chrome-extension
+# GitHub Tools Chrome Extension

-This Chrome extension adds a side panel with some useful tools for GitHub.
+This Chrome extension adds a side panel with some useful tools for GitHub:

+- Diff views
+  - Hide and show deletions
+  - Hide and show additions
+  - Hide and show comments

 ## Running it